sheraadams/RSA-Mesage-Encrypter/README.md

-# Documentation
+## Documentation

-This is an RSA Encryption Algorithm encoder and decoder that I made for a college discrete math class.
+This is an RSA Encryption Algorithm encoder and decoder.
 The converter takes input in English and translates the message to a comma separated encrypted message.

 RSA encryption starts by assigning A to 1, B to 2, and all letters are assigned (1-26).
 The user can choose a value to assign for comma and space.
 Commas are unsupported currently as the program uses commas as a delimiter.